huict/CHPE/python/README.md

 # Python training of feedback neural network

+# THE IMPLEMENTATION OF THE HANDS IS PURELY THEORETICAL AND HAS NOT BEEN TESTED. v1.1 11-1-2021

 ## pose_estimation.py

 __pose_estimation.py__ is a Python application that creates a useable dataset of PoseNet results out of a directory of images.
 It creates ```.json``` files that can be loaded into __generate_model.py__ and are used to train and test the model.
 The application offers several command line interface (CLI) arguments to use for flexibility and testing purposes.
 Use the ```-h``` argument for a help message ([CLI Arguments](#cli_arguments)).